Lucretia/orenda/docs/notes/what-i-want.md

 * Inequality symbol should be either "/=" or "!="
 * Ultimately, no semi-colons.
 * No "begin" keyword.
+* Vector and matrix types with swizzling?
+* Saturated types?
+* Tensors?
+* Better array handling than Ada, it's often frustrating to use Ada's arrays.

 ## Syntax I want to see